 The global economy is experiencing a non-stop digital revolution due to the fast-paced evolution and adoption of technology.
 This, in turn, has given rise to an ecosystem known as the Global Data Sphere.
 A recent study estimates that by 2025, this data sphere will grow to 163 trillion gigabytes from 16.1 trillion gigabytes in 2016.
-(Source: International Money Fund) It will include data held everywhere from the cloud to our handheld devices, which results in complexity and opportunity for those wishing to enable a modern data bank.
+(Source: International Money Fund) It will include data held everywhere from the cloud to our handheld devices, which results in complexity and opportunity for those wishing to enable a modern bank through data transformation.

 The Middle East is no outsider to this massive digital disruption.
 In the past decade, the data flow connecting the Middle East to the rest of the world has increased by more than 150-fold.
 While this may seem alarming to some, it is, in turn, creating opportunities for businesses to disrupt the market, most of these businesses being in the banking and financial services sector.
 (Source: McKinsey)

 In this situation, banks who can keep pace with their customers’ growing digital preferences will gain competitive advantages that last for years.
-Those who can’t deliver engaging digital technologies, will lose market share and become irrelevant within three to five years.
+Those who can’t deliver engaging digital technologies will lose market share and become irrelevant within three to five years.
 (Source: McKinsey)

 Hence, more and more banks are reassessing their digital capabilities and competitive agendas as shifts in market share and the rise of digital giants threaten the conventions of the region.
 At this very moment, four of the largest banks in the United Arab Emirates (Mashreq, Emirates NBD, Dubai Commercial Bank, and ADIB) have already adopted this change or announced their journey towards digitalization.
 (Source: Zawya)

-However, the journey towards achieving this is marred with challenges around the sheer volume and complexity of data and the requirements around compliance and risk management.
-Companies require flexible infrastructure to be able to ingest and transform data assets from a large variety of sources and file formats, that can scale while also having centralized data governance, management and monitoring capabilities.
+However, the journey towards achieving this is marred with challenges around the sheer volume and complexity of the data involved and the requirements around compliance and risk management.
+Companies require flexible infrastructure to be able to ingest and transform data assets from a large variety of sources and file formats, that can scale while also having centralized data governance, management, and monitoring capabilities.
 And of course, let’s not forget the impact on business expenses.

-A modern data management platform can address these challenges by providing financial institutions with a single unified solution that can integrate, catalog and manage big data across the enterprise and various lines of business.
-Additionally, a modern data bank platform can provide the governance required to meet regulatory requirements while still providing self-service access to data to enable new and future use cases.
+A modern data management platform can address these challenges by providing financial institutions with a single unified solution that can integrate, catalog, and manage big data across the enterprise and various lines of business.
+Additionally, a modern data platform can provide the governance required to meet regulatory requirements while still providing self-service access to data to enable new and future use cases.

 Learn more about how Zaloni’s modern data management platform can build the foundation for digital transformation in our Arena Product Brief.